-Caution: Caution: Do not lift the motor and its driven load by the motor lifting hardware.
+Caution: Do not lift the motor and its driven load by the motor lifting hardware.
 The motor lifting hardware is adequate for lifting only the motor.
-Disconnect the load (gears, pumps, compressors, or other Do not over-lubricate motor as this may cause premature bearing failure. driven equipment) from the motor shaft before lifting the motor.
+Disconnect the load (gears, pumps, compressors, or other driven equipment) from the motor shaft before lifting the motor.

 If eye bolts are used for lifting a motor, be sure they are securely tightened.
-The lifting direction should not exceed a 20° angle from the shank of the eye bolt or lifting lug.
+The lifting direction should not exceed a $20^\circ$ angle from the shank of the eye bolt or lifting lug.
 Excessive lifting should not exceed a 20° ar angles can cause damage.